siddshashi/PersonalSite/content/projects/reconstruction.md

 aliases = ["migrate-from-jekyl"]
 +++

 With my DJI Tello Drone, I collected video footage of my bedroom interior and created a 3D reconstruction of it using Gaussian splatting.
 Then, analyzing the reconstruction's point cloud, I found holes in the reconstruction.
 From those holes, I collected additional video footage with my drone and refined my 3D reconstruction.
-[GitHub Link][ghlink]
+[GitHub][ghlink]

 ## Problem